tvtsolov/projects/TTT - Copy/Readme.txt

-Tic Tac Toe game which I created while taking the Codecademy course online.
+Tic Tac Toe in C++ game which I created while taking the Codecademy course online.

 I made most of the code myself but with the basic knowledge I had I had to get some ideas from the codecademy's solution.
 What I didn't know was that it can work with functions that are not using parameters, which surprised me.